MartaKliuchnik/hospital-appointment-scheduler/README.md

 The request body must be in JSON format and include the following fields:

+- first_name (string, required): The first name of the new user.
-- firstName, lastName: (string, required) - The first and last name of the new user.
+- last_name (string, required): The last name of the new user.
+- phone_number: (string, required) - The user's phone number.
 - email: (string, required) - The email address for the new user.
 Must be a valid email format.
 - password: (string, required) - The password for the new user.
 Should meet